 Q: What are the main difficulties you’ve been facing?

 Ram: The main difficulty that Rewind is facing is convincing investors that carbon markets will be huge and that removing carbon is necessary to solve climate change.
 A year ago, fundraising and global markets were much easier.
 However, since May of the previous year, inflation became dominant worldwide, and central banks started raising interest rates, causing the VC industry to become more risk-averse.
-Additionally, global politics, such as the war in Ukraine and the US election, caused fluctuations, making investors less optimistic.

 Q: What makes your team a super team?